Testing lepton non-unitarity with the next generation of Germanium-based CE$\nu$NS reactor experiments: Experimental framework and analysis

 For the Germanium detectors we assume 100\% detection efficiency in the ROI down to their threshold energies, for which we choose a (``now'', ``soon'', ``future'') value of (150, 125, 100)\,eV.
+While operating a detector under such circumstances is a challenge in itself, we assume it to be feasible for our study with sufficient long-term stability.
+Our choice is motivated by current CONUS+ R\&D: a 2.4\,kg Ge prototype with an energy threshold of $\mathcal{O}(100\,{\rm eV})$ has already been achieved under realistic conditions.
 Since this detector type is only sensitive to ionization, we need to account for the conversion of nuclear recoils $T$ into charge signals $E$.
 The relevant quenching factor is so far well described by the widely applied Lindhard model~\cite{Lindhard:1961zz} that has been confirmed to be valid for Germanium semiconductor detector down to the energies of interest.
 We use for the theory's $k$ parameter (reflecting the ratio between ionization and recoil energy at $~1$\,keV) the measured value of $k=0.162\pm 0.004$~\cite{Bonhomme:2022lcz}.
 Future measurements may reduce the uncertainty on the $k$ parameter and we will discuss the impact of such improvements.
 The conversion from recoil to ionization energy is done by a variable transform

 with $Qf^{-1}(E)$ being the inverted Lindhard model in terms of ionization (detected) energy $E$.